peterdri/ece-communications-labs/_ece450/lab1/histogram.md

 For this section, the deliverables are:

-- the answer to three deliverable question,
+- the answer to two deliverable questions,

 ---